JohnYeabinMoon/PSID-data-refine/Tutorial/README.md

 This is a tutorial for how to construct a panel data.
 You will create home value data from 2005 to 2007.
+Only for Stata users.

 Log in: http://psidonline.isr.umich.edu/

-The first step is to create individual unique identifier (pid).
+The first step is to create the individual unique identifier (pid).
 You need two variables, 1968 ID and Person Number 68.
 (More detail descrption see the question 9: http://psidonline.isr.umich.edu/Guide/FAQ.aspx)

 The variable codes are ER30001 and ER30002 so from the start page